The UK is expected to be one of the most popular locations for deal activity in 2019, mirroring a successful year in 2018.

 As well, Brexit does not change the key fundamentals of business that equity funds look for, particularly at a mid-market level, which include the market and management team – a management team will remain strong despite Brexit and the majority of mid-market companies have minimal exposure to the European market.

-As this is the case, Brexit does not appear to be taking as much of a hold on dealmaking as would have been expected, and while a slight disruption is more or less inevitable, once some clarity over Brexit has been achieved at the end of March, the benefits that can be enjoyed from buyers could well place the UK as one of the most popular M&A target nations.
+As this is the case, Brexit does not appear to be taking as much of a hold on dealmaking as would have been expected, and while a slight disruption is more or less inevitable, once some clarity over Brexit has been achieved, the benefits that can be enjoyed from buyers could well place the UK as one of the most popular M&A target nations.

 WE ARE READY WHEN YOU ARE